Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Preliminaries

 is a martingale w.r.t.\ to filtration $(\FM_t)_{t \ge 0}$. \end{defn}

-In our context, the limiting process is a multi-dimensional Ornstein-Uhlenbeck process, defined as the () solution to the following stochastic differential equation (SDE) \footnote{In this paper we focus solely on the distribution of $\uu(\cdot)$, without specifying the probability space in which $\uu(\cdot)$ resides.
-Consequently, when we refer to the solution of \eqref{eq:sde-general}, we mean the \textit{weak solution}, without explicitly detailing the probability space of the stochastic process.}

-where $B, \Sigma \in \RB^{d \times d}$ and $\Sigma$ is positive definite.
-Given an initial distribution for $\uu(0)$, the solution to~\eqref{eq:sde-general} exists uniquely.
-Furthermore, this solution is a time-homogeneous Markov process~\citep[Chapter 5, Section 3]{ethier2009markov}.
-To characterize this process, we let the operator $\AM$ in Definition~\ref{def:mart_prob} be its \textit{infinitesimal generator}, namely

-The following proposition guarantees that it suffices to consider test functions in $C_c^2(\RB^d)$ and establishes the equivalence between the martingale problem for $ (\AM, C_c^2(\RB^d))$ and the solution to SDE \eqref{eq:sde-general}.
-By this equivalence, the existence and uniqueness of the solution to \eqref{eq:sde-general} imply that the martingale problem for $(\AM, C_c^2(\RB^d))$ also has a unique solution, given the initial distribution of $\uu(0)$.
+The following proposition establishes the equivalence between the martingale problem for $ (\AM, C^\infty_c (\RB^d) )$ and the solution to SDE \eqref{eq:sde-general}.
+By this equivalence, the existence and uniqueness of the solution to \eqref{eq:sde-general} imply that the martingale problem for $(\AM, C^\infty_c (\RB^d) )$ also has a unique solution, given the initial distribution of $\uu(0)$.

-\begin{prop}[{\cite[Chapter~5, Proposition~3.1 and Theorem~3.3]{ethier2009markov}}] Suppose that the initial distribution $\uu(0)$ is given and the generator $\AM$ is defined in \eqref{eq:generator-general}. \begin{enumerate}[(i)] \item If $\uu(\cdot)$ is a solution to the SDE in \eqref{eq:sde-general}, then $\uu(\cdot)$ solves the martingale problem for $(\AM, C_c^2(\RB^d))$. \item If $\uu(\cdot)$ solves the martingale problem for $(\AM, C_c^2(\RB^d))$, then $\uu(\cdot)$ is a solution to the SDE in~\eqref{eq:sde-general}. \end{enumerate} \end{prop}
+\begin{prop}[{\cite[Chapter~5, Proposition~3.1 and Theorem~3.3]{ethier2009markov}}] Suppose that the initial distribution $\uu(0)$ is given and the generator $\AM$ is defined in \eqref{eq:generator-general}. \begin{enumerate}[(i)] \item If $\uu(\cdot)$ is a solution to the SDE in \eqref{eq:sde-general}, then $\uu(\cdot)$ solves the martingale problem for $(\AM, C^\infty_c (\RB^d) )$. \item If $\uu(\cdot)$ solves the martingale problem for $(\AM, C^\infty_c (\RB^d) )$, then $\uu(\cdot)$ is a solution to the SDE in~\eqref{eq:sde-general}. \end{enumerate} \end{prop}